sshniro/zap-docs/source/includes/welcome.md

 </aside>

-Basics on the API request
+Basics on the API Request
 -------------------------

 ZAP APIs provides access to most of the core features of ZAP such as the active scanner and spider.
 The ZAP API is automatically